 Impacts of climate change: the aim of developing a sustainable strategy

-Faced with the growing challenges of climate change, the management of water resources and aquatic environments requires a proactive, local approach.
-The aim of this study is to design a strategy combining adaptation and mitigation of climate impacts, based on prospective analyses and advanced decision-making tools.
+Faced with the growing challenges of the impact of climate change, the management of water resources and aquatic environments requires a proactive, local approach.
+The aim of this study is to design a strategy combining adaptation and mitigation of climate change impacts, based on prospective analyses and advanced decision-making tools.
 This initiative is based on a methodology organized in several key stages, combining the production of hydroclimatic projections, scoring of exposure to climate change, sensitivity analysis and vulnerability diagnosis using Ademe’s TACCT tool to structure the actions to be implemented.
 This study offers innovative solutions to ensure sustainable management of water resources in local areas.

 Phase 1: Production of territorial hydroclimatic projections